sprakhar12/PatientPortal-SRS-Scrum-Report/README.md

-# PatientPortal_SRS_Reports
+# PatientPortal Software Requirements Specification Report

 Concentration - Software Engineering

 Team Members - 4

-## Group Project on Software Requirements Specification (SRS) of a Patient Portal using SCRUM methodology
+#### Group Project on Software Requirements Specification (SRS) of a Patient Portal using Agile software development Scrum methodology

 • An introduction of the Patient Portal SRS